BEST RESOURCES TO start & GROW YOUR BLOG + BIZ INSANELY

 Here are the resources I use almost every single day to make my blog a success.

 Initially, I tried out few Free themes but it didn’t have the features what I was looking for.
-After some searching around on Etsy and Creative Market, I finally settled on this Boss Lady Theme
+After some searching around on Etsy and Creative Market, I finally settled on this awesome theme from Bluchic.

 My favorite feature by far is the ability to edit ALL of the emails in your sequence simultaneously (in one screen), without having to go back and edit each email individually.
 This is a great time saver!

 If you sign up using my special link, you’ll get a free month trial!

 I love using Thrive Landing Pages to create landing pages for my websites!
 Thrive Landing Pages are very user-friendly, have great templates, and are easy to setup.